Voter Registration & Absentee Voting

 There is at least one accessible marking unit in every polling place in Massachusetts.
 The AutoMARK Voter Assist Terminals are marking devices that use audio cue capacity for visually impaired voters.
 The AutoMark also has a feature that will greatly magnify the ballot or display the ballot high-contrast for voters that have limited visual impairment.
 The AutoMark can also produce an oral report to the voter as the choices selected prior to the voter printing the ballot.

 For more information on the AutoMARK Voter Assist Terminal, please visit AutoMARK Video.

-Residents may register in-person at the Town Clerk’s office any weekday during normal business hours.
-Special voter registration hours are provided twenty (20) days before any election or Town Meeting and ten (10) days for a Special Town Meeting.
+Residents may register in person at the Town Clerk's office any weekday during normal business hours or online through the online voter registration system on the Secretary of the Commonwealth's website.
+Special voter registration hours are provided ten days before any election or Town Meeting and ten days for a Special Town Meeting from 8:30 am to 5 pm.
 Residents may also register to vote at any Registry of Motor Vehicles office.

 In Grafton, a voter must meet the following qualifications in order to register to vote:

 - Must be a U.S. citizen